 If you have a business that operates locally and you want to get organic traffic to your website, these local SEO tips for small businesses might be the way to go.
 Many people get scared when they hear the word SEO but it’s not as complicated as one might believe.
 It just requires some common sense and consistency and you will get very far.
 SEO is about doing small improvements to your website every day over a long period of time.
-Don’t put off your SEO strategy anymore, now is the time to do something about it.
+Don’t put off your local SEO strategy anymore, now is the time to do something about it.
 With just a little bit of effort, you can increase your traffic significantly!
 Apart from these tips look around at other local SEO blogs as well.
 That will expand your knowledge and you get different viewpoints on different subjects.

 These local SEO tips for small businesses show you the steps you can take today to improve traffic to your website with local searches.
 We’ll cover how to optimize your landing pages with keywords, where to put them, and how often to use them.
 To do this you analyze your top competitors and reverse engineer what’s already working for them.
 This post also covers off-page SEO.
 For example getting local directories, asking for reviews, and more.
 Add some patience and consistency to this and you will outrank your competition.